pannaf/valkyrie/README.md

 - [ ] NeMo Guardrails - ensure V doesn't venture into a medical domain space

 ## [NeMo Curator] Building a Dataset of Exercises
 To construct meaningful workouts, V needed to be able to draw from an exercise list.
 To generate this list, I used [NeMo Curator](https://github.com/NVIDIA/NeMo-Curator).
-Refer to TODO link for the full code.

-Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), I built a pipeline that includes the following high-level steps:
+Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), I built a pipeline (refer to TODO link with code) that includes the following high-level steps:

 1. Define a custom document builder to download the dataset from the web and convert to JSONL format.
 2. Define custom modifiers to clean and unify the text data.
 3. Filter the dataset using predefined and custom heuristics.
 4. Deduplicate the dataset to remove identical records.
 5. Output the results to JSONL format.

 ### A few notes
 #### Installation